A big area that our Student with Disabilities Officer wanted to address during AUBSU's Disability Celebration Month was demystifying disabilities.

 Do you like people to talk to you about your disability?

 "We do!
 Someone taking an interest is great and we’re happy to talk about our disabilities.
 That being said, we recognise that not everyone does.
 It really depends on the individual.
 Though generally we advocate for asking, not staring!"

 Why do you think people are reluctant to class their mental health as a disability?

 "Generally, the word ‘disability’ is not used very often within the context of mental health.
 A lot of people would like to see it as illness that they can recover from or re-stabilize from, rather than something more permanent.
 There’s a spectrum between it being a temporary condition and something which the individual identifies as disability.
 Also, a lot of people don’t want to go to the doctor to have it on their record, as they’re afraid of the discrimination."

 "A lot of the time we do, but we don’t want to be ‘that’ person.
 Again, it does vary for everyone.
 Freshers’ can be quite hard, as not everyone can go out to clubs and the fortnight on a whole can be very fatiguing.
 Also, we’ve found that if you have to leave social events early or are unable to make it then sometimes you stop getting invited, which can be very disheartening."

 STUDENTS WITH DISABILITIES NETWORK

 Our Students with Disabilities team are a network of students here at AUB who meet regularly to socialise, as well as discuss the issues they face as art students with disabilities.
-They are led by our Students with Disabilities Officer, Sam, who works closely with us here at AUBSU to hold events and awareness initiatives, as well as to ensure that AUB itself is as accessible as possible to those with disabilities.
+They are led by our Students with Disabilities Officers Meg and Carter, who work closely with us here at AUBSU to hold events and awareness initiatives, as well as to ensure that AUB itself is as accessible as possible to those with disabilities.
 If you are interested in joining the Students with Disabilities network, or simply want to find out more, then click here.